Face – Nose Surgery (Rhinoplasty) Detail Pageadmin2018-09-03T22:07:00+00:00

 All Surgery Carries Some Uncertainty and Risk

 Given Dr. Obi’s safety record, the considerable care he takes in qualifying patients for surgery, and his private state licensed surgery center; The Samuel Wells SurgiCenter located at Obi Plastic Surgery, complications are highly unlikely.
 Nevertheless, there is always a possibility of a complication.
-Patients can reduce risks of complications by being very honest during their initial consultations and closely following Dr. Obi’s instructions both before and after surgery.
+Patients can reduce risks of complications by being very honest during their initial consultations and closely following Dr. Obi’s instructions before and after surgery.

 After surgery, small burst blood vessels may appear as tiny red spots on the skin’s surface which can be addressed if necessary.
-There is no visible scarring at all with Dr. Obi’s Nose Surgery procedures because all work is performed inside of the nose; when an “open technique” is used, or when the procedure calls for the narrowing of flared nostrils, incisions are made in areas that are hidden by the shape of your nose, and his skilled method of suturing combined with scar tape, and your careful adherence to his instructions after surgery will assure very minor hairline scaring that is virtually invisible.
+There is no visible scarring at all with Dr. Obi’s Nose Surgery procedures because all work is performed inside of the nose; when an “open technique” is used, or when the procedure calls for the narrowing of flared nostrils, incisions are made in areas that are hidden by the shape of your nose, and his skilled method of suturing combined with scar tape, and your careful adherence to his instructions after your rhinoplasty surgery will assure very minor hairline scaring that is virtually invisible.

 Good communication between you and Dr. Obi is essential.
 In your initial consultation, he will ask what you’d like your nose to look like, evaluate the structure of your nose and face, and discuss the possibilities with you.
 He will also explain the factors that can influence the procedure and the results.
 These factors include the structure of your nasal bones and cartilage, the shape of your face, the thickness of your skin, your age, and your expectations.